-One person who was not mentioned in the Bible but was present on the ark was a woman named Naamah.
+Noah and his family weren’t the only ones on the Ark.
+One person who was also present on the ark was a woman named Naamah.
 She was Cain’s great-granddaughter, who later became Noah’s second wife.

-According to ancient texts such as the Book of Jasher, God directed Noah to bring Naamah aboard the ark, even though she was not part of his plan.
-However, when the Creator instructed Noah to include her, he had no choice but to obey.
-The ark was built to protect the perfect kind of humanity, not to showcase their perfection.
+According to ancient texts such as the Book of Jasher, God directed Noah to bring her aboard the ark, even though she was not part of his plan.
+Naamah is mentioned in Genesis 4:22 as the daughter of Lamech and Zillah, and sister to Jabal, Jubal, and Tubal-Cain.

 How Ham saw his Father’s Nakedness

-Unfortunately for Naamah, her sins began after she had a secret affair with Ham, one of Noah’s sons.
+What the bible did not reveal was that Naamah had a secret affair with Ham, one of Noah’s sons.
 Given her status as Noah’s second wife and Ham’s stepmother, this was an abomination to God.
 The Bible describes this in a euphemistic way, saying that Ham “saw his father’s nakedness.”

 Read more: Explained: God Designed Every Man to be Polygamous

-In ancient times, seeing a man’s nakedness implied having an affair with his wife.
+In Hebrew, and later explanations found in Moses’ laws, seeing a man’s nakedness implied having an affair with his wife.
 When a man and a woman marry, they become one body.
-So, if you take a man’s wife to bed, you might as well have “seen his nakedness.”
+So, if you take his wife to bed, you might as well have “seen his nakedness.”

 Noah was unaware of Ham’s actions until Shem and Japheth informed him.
 This explains why the Bible says they “covered their father’s nakedness” (Genesis 9:23), which is a euphemism for respectfully disclosing the situation to Noah.